Viceroyalty of Peru: Economy

 While most of the silver from the viceroyalty ended up in Europe some circulated within South America.
 Indeed, the Real Situado was an annual payment of silver from the viceroyalty to finance the permanent Spanish army in Chile that which fought a prolonged conflict known as Arauco War.
 The Spanish in turn traded part of this silver with Mapuches giving origin to a tradition of Mapuche silverwork.
 Another issue that burdened the finances of the viceroyalty was the maintenance of the Valdivian Fort System built in response to the Dutch expedition to Valdivia in 1643.
+Luis Jerónimo Fernández de Cabrera prohibited direct trade between Peru and New Spain and the persecution of Portuguese Jews, the principal traders in Lima.

-Luis Jerónimo Fernández de Cabrera prohibited direct trade between Peru and New Spain (Mexico) and the persecution of Portuguese Jews, the principal traders in Lima.
+Initially, during the conquest of Peru, there was no currency for trade.
+Later, the first form of currency appeared in Peru: the callana, a rudimentary piece cast with a specified weight and fineness, which circulated in Cajamarca, Lima, Cuzco, and Piura.
+Subsequently, the peso was minted a roughly chiseled disc with a cross on each side; its value was 450 Maravedí.
+The first coins minted for Peru and South America appeared between 1568 and 1570.
+Viceroy Manuel de Oms y de Santa Pau sent back an enormous sum of money (1,600,000 pesos) to the king to cover some of the costs of the War of the Spanish Succession.
+This was possible in part because of the discovery of the mines in Carabaya province.

 Beginning in 1633 the Spanish crown allowed for the purchase of high-ranking offices, which led to an increase of power of the local elites and a diminishing efficiency in administration given that local officials were less skilled compared with those from Spain appointed by the crown.
 This was also a source of increased corruption in the viceroyalty.